Sylvain Malacria

 Latest news:

-I am a research scientist (Chargé de Recherche 1ère classe, HDR) at Inria, in the Loki group, currently visiting Prof. Koji Yatani's' Interactive Intelligent Systems Laboratory at the University of Tokyo as a JSPS Invited fellow.
+I am a research scientist (Chargé de Recherche, HDR) at Inria, in the Loki group, currently visiting Prof. Koji Yatani 's' Interactive Intelligent Systems Laboratory at the University of Tokyo as a JSPS Invited fellow .
 Prior to that, I was a post-doctoral researcher at the University College London and at the University of Canterbury (New-Zealand).
 I did my Ph.D. at Télécom ParisTech, and passed my Master Degree at UPMC in Artificial Intelligence with a speciality in HCI.
-I am also an adjunct assistant professor at the University of Waterloo, Canada (2021-2024).
+I am also an adjunct assistant professor at the University of Waterloo, Canada (2021-2028).

 My research interests are in the areas of human-computer interaction (HCI), with additional focus on designing interactive systems and interaction techniques that can be easily discovered and learned by novice users, while still yielding high performance to more practiced users.
 More generally, I am highly interested in how interaction can be communicated to the user to foster its discovery.
 If you are curious about my research, giving a look at the selected recent publications below should provide a decent overview.

-I currently am the Principal Investigator of the ANR JCJC Discovery project (2020-2025) that investigates the design of Graphical User Interfaces that would better support the discovery of their interactive principles.
+I was the Principal Investigator of the ANR JCJC Discovery project (2020-2025) that investigates the design of Graphical User Interfaces that would better support the discovery of their interactive principles.

 Selected recent Publications